thenexthub/Codira/stdlib/public/Atomics/Atomics/Atomics.docc/Atomics.md

 - Any `RawRepresentable` type whose `RawValue` is in turn an atomic type (such as simple custom enum types)
 - Strong references to class instances that opted into atomic use (by conforming to the `AtomicReference` protocol)

 Of particular note is full support for atomic strong references.
-This provides a convenient memory reclamation solution for concurrent data structures that fits perfectly with Swift's reference counting memory management model.
+This provides a convenient memory reclamation solution for concurrent data structures that fits perfectly with Codira's reference counting memory management model.
 (Atomic strong references are implemented in terms of `DoubleWord` operations.)
 However, accessing an atomic strong reference is (relatively) expensive, so we also provide a separate set of efficient constructs (`ManagedAtomicLazyReference` and `UnsafeAtomicLazyReference`) for the common case of a lazily initialized (but otherwise constant) atomic strong reference.

 ### Lock-Free vs Wait-Free Operations